Irfan Pathan: Background and personal life

 Pathan had a 10-year long relationship with Australia-based Shivangi Dev.
-She wanted to marry him but since Irfan wished his older brother Yusuf to get married prior, differences began to grow between the two and their relationship broke in 2012.
-He married a Hyderabad-based model, Safa Baig, on 4 February 2016, in Mecca.
+She wanted to marry him but since Irfan wished his older brother Yusuf to get married prior, differences began to grow between the two and they broke up in 2012.
+He married a Jeddah-based model, Safa Baig, on 4 February 2016, in Mecca.
 They have two sons.

 Early career

 Under the guidance of former Indian captain Datta Gaekwad, Pathan rose to get selected in the Under-14 Baroda cricket team, and when he was selected at Under-15 level to represent Baroda in a national tournament, he was finally presented with a full set of cricket equipment, having before been restricted to second-hand gear due to his family's limited economic means.

 In December 1997, Pathan broke into the Baroda Under-16 team, less than two months after turning 13.
 He took a total of 1/35 and scored 1 and 11 against Gujarat and was dropped immediately afterwards.
 He did not play again for the Under-16s for two years, and in November 1999, less than a month after turning 15, he made his next appearance, this time for Baroda Under-19s against Maharashtra.
 He scored 61 and 9 and took a total of 3/41 in a victory, but was immediately dropped back to the Under-16s for the next match, and spent the rest of the 1999–2000 season there.
 He bowled short spells in the younger division, taking four wickets at 38.00 in six matches, averaging less than seven overs an innings.
 He had more success with the bat, scoring 253 runs at 31.62 including a best of 72 against Mumbai.

 Pathan was then selected for the India Under-15 team in mid-2000 to play a series of matches against their colleagues from other countries.
 He took 15 wickets at 12.66 in ten matches, including a best of 3/2 against Thailand, and scored 15 runs at 7.50.
 India won all but one of the matches, most by enormous margins.